Nikodermus/catch-and-run-game/README.md

 # catch-and-run-game
 Pure JS game, with DOOM 1993 Sprites and a lot of incoming fun!
 Play it in: game.nikodermus.media

-MVP
+##MVP
 --- ✓ Hero can collect souls
---- ✓ Souls count go to 0 if the hero touches the monster
+--- ✓ Souls count decreases if the hero touches the monster
---- x Make status panel
+--- ✓ Make status panel
 --- x Soul should move randomly against hero
---- x Monster should try to catch the hero
+--- ✓ Monster should try to catch the hero
---- x Hero should have 3 lives before souls count go to 0
+--- ✓ Hero should have 3 lives before souls count go to 0
---- x Monster should change based on the souls count
+--- ✓ Monster should change based on the souls count
 --- x PowerUps should appear randomly based on the probability table
 --- x PowerUps picked should change game experience
 --- x If souls count is bigger than 30, start boss level